harthur/nomnom/README.md

 Each command generates its own usage message when `-h` or `--help` is specified with the command.

 # Usage

 Nomnom prints out a usage message if `--help` or `-h` is an argument.
+If no commands are called (the script is simply run without arguments), `-h` will be called automatically.

 Usage for these options in `test.js`:

 ```javascript
 var options = require("nomnom")